 Nine Reasons to Homeschool in High School

-- cement teenagers’ relationships within the family so they last a lifetime.
+- cements teenagers’ relationships within the family so they last a lifetime.
 Smith says homeschooling is as useful in high school as in junior school.
 The same reasons to homeschool apply to older teens as they do to younger children.

-- helps stop teenagers from becoming confused as they must serve ‘two masters’ when at school: parents and the school/peers.
+- helps stop teenagers from becoming confused as they must serve ‘two masters’ at school: parents and the school/peers.

 - lets you do one-on-one teaching, which is the most efficient way to learn.
 This education is only provided at home.